pytchlang/pytch-tutorials/chase/tutorial.md

 3. You could make the game harder by having the Bird slow down a little after it catches 5 stars (by changing the ``speed`` variable).
-After a while you might like to have the Bird speed up again (maybe after some time passes, or after it catches the bird again).
+After a while you might like to have the Bird speed up again (maybe after some time passes, or after it catches the star again).